 - 2. POWER DRIVEN VEHICLES WITH TWO OR THREE WHEELS - 2.1.
 "Category 3 vehicle" means a power driven vehicle with 2 or 3 wheels designed and constructed for the carriage of persons and/or goods. - 2.1.1.
-"Category 3-1 vehicle: two-wheeled moped" means a two-wheeled vehicle with an engine cylinder capacity in the case of a thermic engine not exceeding 50 cm3 and whatever the means of propulsion a maximum design speed not exceeding [50] km/h 1/. - 2.1.2.
-"Category 3-2 vehicle: three-wheeled moped" means a three-wheeled vehicle of any wheel arrangement with an engine cylinder capacity in the case of a thermic engine not exceeding 50 cm3 and whatever the means of propulsion a maximum design speed not exceeding [50] km/h. - 2.1.3.
-"Category 3-3 vehicle: two-wheeled motorcycle" means a two-wheeled vehicle with an engine cylinder capacity in the case of a thermic engine exceeding 50 cm3 or whatever the means of propulsion a maximum design speed exceeding [50] km/h. - 2.1.4.
-"Category 3-4 vehicle: tricycle" means a vehicle with three wheels symmetrically arranged in relation to the longitudinal median plane with an engine cylinder capacity in the case of a thermic engine exceeding 50 cm3 or whatever the means of propulsion a maximum design speed exceeding [50] km/h. - 2.1.5.
-"Category 3-5 vehicle: motorcycle with sidecar" means a vehicle with three wheels asymmetrically arranged in relation to the longitudinal median plane with an engine cylinder capacity in the case of a thermic engine exceeding 50 cm3 or whatever the means of propulsion a maximum design speed exceeding [50] km/h.
+"Category 3-1 vehicle: two-wheeled moped" means a two-wheeled vehicle with an engine cylinder capacity in the case of a thermic engine not exceeding 50 cm3 and whatever the means of propulsion a maximum design speed not exceeding 50 km/h 1/. - 2.1.2.
+"Category 3-2 vehicle: three-wheeled moped" means a three-wheeled vehicle of any wheel arrangement with an engine cylinder capacity in the case of a thermic engine not exceeding 50 cm3 and whatever the means of propulsion a maximum design speed not exceeding 50 km/h. - 2.1.3.
+"Category 3-3 vehicle: two-wheeled motorcycle" means a two-wheeled vehicle with an engine cylinder capacity in the case of a thermic engine exceeding 50 cm3 or whatever the means of propulsion a maximum design speed exceeding 50 km/h. - 2.1.4.
+"Category 3-4 vehicle: tricycle" means a vehicle with three wheels symmetrically arranged in relation to the longitudinal median plane with an engine cylinder capacity in the case of a thermic engine exceeding 50 cm3 or whatever the means of propulsion a maximum design speed exceeding 50 km/h.

-^{1/} The EU has entered a study reservation on the maximum speed of category 3-1 vehicles.
+^{1/} The European Commission has entered a study reservation on the maximum speed of category 3-1 vehicles.